Differentially Private Two-Stage Empirical Risk Minimization with Applications to Individualized Treatment Rule: Background and Related Work

 A motivating instance of 2ERM is learning ITRs from observational data.
 In observational studies, treatment assignment is confounded, so the treated and control groups typically differ in their covariate distributions; without adjustment, learning an ITR by na\"ive (unweighted) risk minimization can be biased toward regions of the covariate space that are over-represented in one arm.

-A standard approach is inverse probability weighting (IPW), which weights each sample by the inverse of its propensity score.
+A standard approach is IPW, which weights each sample by the inverse of its propensity score.
 This requires specifying (and estimating) a propensity score model, and the resulting weights can be sensitive to model misspecification and limited overlap.
 For this reason, methods that directly estimate weights based on balance-seeking objectives have been proposed.
-These approaches include EBWs \citep{hainmueller2012entropy}, stable balancing weights \citep{zubizarreta2015stable} as well as distributional covariate balancing weights \citep{huling2020energy, kallus2020generalized}.
-Distributional covariate balancing weights are modern alternatives to IPWs that directly minimize a discrepancy between the empirical covariate distributions induced by the weights, thereby targeting covariate balance without committing to a parametric propensity model.
+These approaches include EBW \citep{hainmueller2012entropy}, stable balancing weights \citep{zubizarreta2015stable} as well as distributional covariate balancing weights \citep{huling2020energy, kallus2020generalized}.
+Distributional covariate balancing weights are modern alternatives to IPW that directly minimize a discrepancy between the empirical covariate distributions induced by the weights, thereby targeting covariate balance without committing to a parametric propensity model.

-Most covariate balancing weights, including IPWs and distributional covariate balancing weights, are computed by solving convex optimization problems of the form described in the first stage in \eqref{eq:find_optimal_weight}.
+All of the aforementioned covariate balancing weights are computed by solving convex optimization problems of the form described in the first stage in \eqref{eq:find_optimal_weight}.
 These weights, once computed, are then used to formulate a weighted ERM problem in the second stage \eqref{eq:weighted_convex_opt} to estimate an ITR within a chosen decision-function class.

-This two-stage structure is precisely what motivates our 2ERM framework and our privacy analysis: a perturbation of one record can change the entire weight vector computed in the first stage, which in turn affects the sensitivity of the second stage solution.
+This two-stage structure is precisely what motivates our 2ERM framework and our privacy analysis: a perturbation of one record can change the entire weight vector computed in the first stage, which in turn affects the sensitivity of the second-stage solution.
 We make the reduction to 2ERM explicit in Section~\ref{sec:running_example_ITR} and return to the private ITR instantiation in Section~\ref{sec:ITR}.